 - Which spouse has the greater ability to maintain family relationships.

-- Depending on the child’s age and maturity the court will also take into consideration the child’s preference.
+- Depending on the juvenile’s age and maturity the court will also take into consideration the juvenile’s preference.

 - Religious views.